Alberta Canada 150 Grant

 Please see CIP Alberta Canada 150 Frequently Asked Questions for more information.

 An organization can submit one Alberta Canada 150 project per fiscal year.
 Organizations will be eligible to apply to the Alberta Canada 150 grant

 and also for another non-capital CIP grant during 2016-17 and 2017-18.

-The following organizations and community nonprofit organizations who are registered (and in good standing) under one of the following Acts are eligible to apply
+Organizations and community non-profit organizations that are registered (and in good standing) under one of the following Acts as outlined in the CIP Project-Based Guidelines.

 - Agriculture Societies Act

 - Part 21 of the Business Corporations Act - Extra-Provincial Corporations*

 - Companies Act, Part 9 (Non-profit Companies)